 Or access it with 2 taps using the JogTunes app for iPhone, iPad, and iPod touch on the App Store and on our Android app in Google Play.

-My thanks goes to all of the artists for their generous contributions and to Dave Porter of Music Clout, Andrew Salmon of Cyber PR and Sarah Chipman of SGC Media for their generous help in providing the talent.
+My thanks also goes to all of the other artists for their generous contributions and to Dave Porter of Music Clout, and Andrew Salmon of Cyber PR, for their help in providing the talent.

 More thanks goes the talented Troy Warden for his great intro.